words :: Feet Banks

 So when my buddy Chili invited us all down to Montana/Utah/Arizona to fulfill his dying wish of filming a cowboy movie starring him as a renegade brothel inspector protecting a bunch of whores from the insidiously evil “Cancer Gang,” snacking on excitingly new (to us) candy bars was one of the ways us Canadians dealt with the discomfort of it all.

 About 30 of us showed up, five motorhomes worth of friends and costumes and grief.
-Chili had a “no crying” rule though, so every once in a while one of the cast and crew would sneak off to deal with their grief.
-Chili worked us hard, didn’t share much of his vision, and wasn’t always the kindest to his cast and crew (he was pretty fucked on pain meds, and also he was dying) but we put on our bravest faces and improvised together a pretty kick-ass movie for our boy (working title “Git them Whores!”)
+Chili had a “no crying” rule though, so every once in a while one of us would sneak away to deal with our grief alone, unnoticed.
+Chili worked us hard, didn’t share much of his narrative vision, and wasn’t always the kindest to his cast and crew (he was pretty fucked on pain meds, and also he was dying) but we put on our bravest faces and improvised together a pretty kick-ass movie for our boy (working title “Git them Whores!”)
 Watching your longest co-conspirator and best friend literally ride off into the sunset (in Monument Valley no less) is awesome after it’s all said and done, but at the time it was a bit of an emotional bootfucking for all of us.
 Thankfully, someone had discovered Take 5s.

 Released by the Hershey Company in December of 2004, the name “Take 5” refers to the five ingredients contained in this delicious bar: chocolate, peanuts, caramel, peanut butter, and pretzels.
 Because Chili’s cowboy movie road trip took place in early October, bags of single serving “Halloween size” Take 5s were readily available for the almost entirely Canadian cast and crew whenever one or more of us needed a quick hit of deliciousness and an excuse to step away from the action for a quick breather/moment of sadness or disbelief.